Bgrxen1/automated-liquidity-engine/README.md

 ![System Architecture](data/pictures/System_architecture.png)

 ### How It Works (High-Level)
-1. Market data arrives from Sierra Chart.
+1. **Market data** arrives from Sierra Chart.
-2. Option delta values are downloaded from AWS.
+2. **Option delta** values are downloaded from AWS.
-3. The Python Engine processes both streams:
+3. The **Python Engine** processes both streams by:
-  - builds liquidity zones
+   - building liquidity zones
-  - detects reactions
+   - detecting price reactions
-  - calculates directional bias
+   - calculating directional bias
-  - determines valid trade entries/exits
+   - determining valid trade entries/exits
-4. The Execution Layer sends trade actions to Sierra Chart.
+4. The **Execution Layer** sends trade actions to Sierra Chart.
-5. Discord Output provides live signals and summary messages.
+5. **Discord Output** provides live signals and summary messages.

 ## Example outputs
 ### This picture shows the minutely update from the engine into a discord webhook showing the  flipping of bias: